Sign In Register

 Healthcare Facilities19

-De Soto has an average annual temperature of 65°F (18°C).
+De Soto enjoys a temperate climate with an average annual temperature of 65°F (18°C).
 Winters average 48°F in January while summers reach 81°F in July.
-Annual precipitation is 60.1 inches.
-The area enjoys 313 sunny days per year.
+The area gets 313 sunny days per year, well above the U.S. average of 205 / making it one of the sunnier locations in the country.
+Annual precipitation totals 60.1 inches (wetter than the 38-inch national average).
 Air quality is rated Good with a median AQI of 43.
+The city sits at an elevation of 239 feet.

 Temperature